Satej/confluent-kafka-terraform/README.md

 - To initialize the terraform setup run: `terraform init`
 - Create the plan:`terraform plan`
-- Create confluent resources: `terraform deploy` and type yes on prompt display
+- Create confluent resources: `terraform apply` and type yes on prompt display
 - Once you are done testing, destroy created resources: `terraform destroy` and type yes on prompt display

 Terraform deploys below 7 confluent resources: